dracidoupe/graveyard/docs/decisions.rst

 * There is small enough active users that we'll be using Mailgun even for batch sending
 * Batch sending is thus decoupled and send using database as a queue as a starter
+* E-mail list is small enough for blacklisted e-mails to be loaded in memory for every sending.
+This should be revisited should the userbase grow significantly
+* Beside registration e-mail, no e-mails should be send to unregistered users.
+This is because we'd have to track unsubscribe tokens for all combinations and it's "complicated" to avoid either spamming or unsubscription attack; not worth it for now

 June